eth-cs-student-summaries/Information-Security/README.md

-# ETH Information Security Summary
+# Information Security at ETH

 This documents is a melange of a script and a simple list of definitions for the course Information  Securityat ETH Zurich.
 It contains lots of definitions,  a few explanations